jankaszel/hyperwell-thesis/README.md

 * Pandoc
 * LaTeX (with XeLaTeX---I would recommend against installing BasicTeX, as you'll need to install countless plugins.
 Rather opt for a complete TeX installation!).
 * Biber
-* Typefaces: This thesis is set in Suisse Works, Suisse Int'l, and Suisse Int'l Mono of the [Suisse family](https://www.swisstypefaces.com/fonts/suisse/).
-You'll need to purchase a license for these fonts and install them locally on your computer.
+* Typefaces: This thesis is set in Suisse Works and Suisse Int'l of the [Suisse family](https://www.swisstypefaces.com/fonts/suisse/), as well as IBM Plex Mono of the [IBM Plex family](https://github.com/IBM/plex).
+You'll need to purchase a license for Suisse family fonts and install them locally on your computer.

 Then, run `make` with various commands: